 Aside from the fact that tightly fitting shoes are the leading causes of nail fungus, they can also create room for white dots on your toenails.

 So if you find yourself in this kind of situation, try substituting those tight shoes of yours with ones that have enough space for your toes to breath.

 I know this might not sound well to you but the truth is, if you’re constantly battling with white spots after taking off those acrylics from your nails, then it’s high time you put a stop to it.

 Wear Polish Sparingly

-I know how good those polish look on your nails, especially those ones that brings out your inner beauty but then, you should try to limit how you wear them.
+I know how good those polish look on your nails, especially those ones that bring out your inner beauty but then, you should try to limit how you wear them.

-Using harsh sanitizers may not necessary cause spots to appear on your nails, but the chemical in them may dry out your nails and soon begins to form dots on your nails.
+Using harsh sanitizers may not necessarily cause spots to appear on your nails, but the chemical in them may dry out your nails and soon begins to form dots on your nails.

 Using Natural Remedies